Technology at Black Orthodontics

 Orthodontics is the oldest specialty in dentistry, involving treatment of tooth malposition, bite disorders, and growth imbalances of the jaws.
-Here are the answers to some frequently asked questions about general orthodontics as well as the Invisalign and Damon Systems.
+Here are the answers to some frequently asked questions about general orthodontics as well as Invisalign and the Damon System.

-Today’s braces are very high tech appliances.
+Today’s braces are very high-tech appliances.
 Over time, they move your teeth.
 But how do they do it?
-Braces have three basic parts

 - Brackets made of metal or ceramic.
 A bracket is attached to each tooth.